twop/twopennycode.com/src/content/why-reduce-matters/index.md

   reduce(list, pairOperator, { pairs: Empty, left: Empty })
 ```

-Again, when we have a recipe what to do with elements one by one, actually applying to the list is super easy.
+Again, when we have a recipe what to do with elements one by one, actually applying it to the list is super easy.

 ### Wait, `Array` also has a `reduce` function!

-The best part is that all our operators would just work with Array too (and with all other collections that support reduce)!
+The best part is that all our operators would just work with Array too (and with all other collections that support reduce).

 ```ts
 const arr = [1, 2, 3, 4]